marpple/FxTS/website/docs_md/overview.md

 FxTS is a library for functional programming using iterable/asyncIterable.
 It provides users to write more declarative code, as well as to handle asynchronous data and functions.

-to build the above, we have many features such as:
+To build the above, we have many features such as:

 - Lazy evaluation
   - It is a useful way to represent large or possibly infinite enumerable data.